CV/Resume

 Northern Lights Book Award, A Poem is a Firefly, 2021

-Dragonfly Book Award Winner, A Poem is a Firefly, 2021
+Purple Dragonfly Book Award, First Place, A Poem is a Firefly, 2021

 Best Children’s Books 2021, A Poem is a Firefly, 2021